EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Method

+RVLoRA and Res-DSC are complementary rather than redundant.
+The former regularizes how the model adapts, while the latter improves what features are emphasized for depth estimation.

-\subsection{Foundation Model-Enhanced loss design}
+\subsection{Foundation model-enhanced loss design}

-Similar to the loss function design of IID-SfMLearner, we first reconstruct a synthetic frame $I_{s\rightarrow t}$ via a warping transformation using the predicted depth $D_t$ from the depth estimation network and the relative pose $T_{t\rightarrow s}$.
+Similar to the loss function design of IID-SfMLearner, a synthetic frame $I_{s\rightarrow t}$ is first reconstructed via a warping transformation using the predicted depth $D_t$ from the depth estimation network and the relative pose $T_{t\rightarrow s}$.
 Based on the image decomposition theory \cite{krebs2020intrinsic}, a reflectance consistency loss $L_a$ is formulated to minimize the reflectance difference between adjacent frames.
 A decomposing-synthesis loss $L_{ds}$ and a mapping-synthesis loss $L_{ms}$ are also introduced to constrain the decomposition and reconstruction processes.
 The expressions for these three loss functions are as follows:

-where $\alpha$ is a hyperparameter to balance the L1 loss and SSIM loss, and set to 0.85 in our method.
+where $\alpha$ is a hyperparameter to balance the L1 loss and SSIM loss, and set to 0.85 in the proposed method.

-To further leverage the capabilities of the SAM model, we utilize automatically generated segmentation masks from the pre-trained model to construct a mask-guided depth smoothness loss.
-This emphasizes depth consistency within the same semantic mask.
+To further leverage the profound semantic segmentation power of the MedSAM model, automatically generated segmentation masks from the pre-trained model without providing any prompt are utilized to construct a mask-guided depth smoothness loss.
+This loss promotes depth consistency within each semantic region.
 The specific loss function is expressed as:

-where $M_{i}$ represents the auto-generated masks, $\partial D_{t}$ and $\partial I_{t}$ are the gradients of the depth map and image.
-Under mask guidance, the depth map is smoothed in non-edge regions while preserving gradients and details at the edges.
+where $M_{i}$ represents the auto-generated masks, $\partial D_{t}$ and $\partial I_{t}$ are the gradients of the depth map and image, respectively.
+This loss acts as an auxiliary regularizer to refine the depth estimation.
+Its key advantage is that the segmentation mask prevents incorrect smoothing between semantically different regions, directly channeling the foundation model's advanced perceptual capabilities to mitigate ambiguity and refine the final depth predictions.

 Integrating the various modules discussed above, the final loss function is defined as:

 where $L_{ds}$, $L_{a}$, $L_{ms}$, and $L_{mes}$ are weighting factors.
 All modules are trained end-to-end using self-supervised objectives, including decomposing-synthesis loss, reflectance consistency loss, mapping-synthesis loss, and the proposed mask-guided smoothness loss.